eingeschissen/OSS-WebUntis-Autostart/README.md

 It doesn't store any login data, everything is saved and run locally on your PC.

-Warining: When you start the script all chrome tabs that are open will be closed because you're running chrome via the chromedriver.
-Wait until the script is finished executing and then click in the top right corner on revoke all tabs if you had any open.
+_Warning: When you start the script all chrome tabs that are open will be closed because you're running chrome via the chromedriver.
+Wait until the script is finished executing and then click in the top right corner on revoke all tabs if you had any open._

 Don't close the terminal window when the script finished executing otherwise chrome will be closed.